wiremock/api-template-library/googleapis.com-commentanalyzer/index.md

 ---
 slug: "googleapis-com-commentanalyzer"
-name: "Perspective Comment Analyzer API"
+title: "Perspective Comment Analyzer API"
 provider: "googleapis.com"
 description: "The Perspective Comment Analyzer API provides information about the\
   \ potential impact of a comment on a conversation (e.g. it can provide a score for\